MrYossu/PixataBlank/README.md

 The project is set up to work the way I normally code, which is very likely to be different from the way you code.
 Feel free to hack it to your heart's content, but here are some tips as to what the project contains...

 - I make use of several of [my own Nuget packages](https://www.nuget.org/packages?q=Pixata).
+- I include a reference to [LanguageExt](https://github.com/louthy/language-ext/), as I can't imagine coding without it!
+Also, some of my own packages depend on it, and using them requires you to use it.
 - The project currently makes use of the [Telerik UI for Blazor components](https://www.telerik.com/blazor-ui).
-I need to check if this will cause a problem for people who don't ahve a subscription for them.
+I need to check if this will cause a problem for people who don't have a subscription for them.